 Our Artistic Director

 Michael-Paul Gurulé has been conducting, composing, and performing for over 2 decades.
 His repertoire spans from Baroque composers through modern works.
-Michael's original compositions and arrangements have mostly been for choirs and large ensembles.
 Michael studied classical saxophone and composition as an undergraduate, followed by a graduate degree in choral conducting at the University of Western Washington under Dr. Leslie Guelker-Cone.
-He has arranged several pieces especially for WSJS and its unique sound.
+Michael has written original compositions and arrangements, mostly for choirs and large ensembles.
+He has arranged several pieces especially for WSJ and its unique sound.

 Michael's other roles include founder and director of the Bellingham gypsy jazz group Nuages, and the Manouche NW concert series.
 As a saxophonist, Michael-Paul Gurulé is an expressive and vibrant performer.
 His sound ranges from quiet, reflective, introspective to burning, swinging, intense.
 Michael's specialty is the soprano saxophone where he draws on his classical experience with influences from moody Russian romantic composers to playful French impressionists.
 This is mixed with the sounds of New Orleans, leaning on Sidney Bechet.

-Michael's vision for jazz in Bellingham is largely driven by a belief that people want music that they can connect with and dive into.
+Michael's vision for jazz in Bellingham is driven by a belief that people want music that they can connect with and dive into.
 He believes that jazz is the modern American art form, on par with European baroque music.
 For Michael, the artistic language of jazz has infinite possibilities.
 Jazz returns the concert practice of through composed music with improvisation.
 Through community singing, we can create opportunity for more people to learn to love and embrace this incredible language.
 WSJS has given Michael the opportunity to combine his passions for conducting choirs and performing jazz.

 The WSJ Trio